Why More Money Isn’t The Best Motivator For Success

 If you drop one of these, they will be irrevocably scuffed, marked, nicked, damaged or even shattered.
 They will never be the same.” ~ Brian Dyson

-Spirited Earthling is more than just a blog – it's a gathering place for kindred spirits drawn by an interest in self-discovery, the appeal of self-care, and a desire for a deeper connection to the world.
-Written and created for curious minds and spiritual hearts seeking meaning in everyday life, this blog aims to help you curate your wholesome personal growth with free weekly ideas and affordable resources for sale.
+Spirited Earthling is more than just a blog – it's a gathering place for kindred spirits drawn by an interest in self-discovery, the appeal of self-care, and a desire for a deeper connection to themselves and the world.
+It is written and created for curious minds and spiritual hearts seeking meaning in everyday life.
+This blog aims to help you curate your wholesome personal growth with free weekly ideas and affordable resources for sale.

 As you navigate your personal growth journey using the words and ideas shared here, consider sharing this blog with someone looking for inspiration or motivation on their own journey.
 We are all spirited earthlings, and can lift each other together with mindful, connected living.
+I deeply appreciate every read, share, and purchase.

 Thank you for being part of this community.